Subsea Americas: Overview

 As new cable builds are being commissioned from Europe, Africa and Asia to land in the Americas, the region is now a hotbed for international cable investment for carriers, content providers and private investors.
 Subsea Americas will allow you to join the conversation with the industry leaders spearheading these new cable builds, along with global data centres, vendors, IXPs, financers and lawyers who play a fundamental role in the optimisation of these new developments.
 The event will allow you to network with key stakeholders as they look to connect with their next submarine partner.

-Subsea Americas 2019 will once more unite the subsea community of the Americas region, but this time at a brand new location.
-The event will take place at Park Hyatt Washington, D.C. this December.
+Subsea Americas 2020 will once more unite the subsea community of the Americas region at the Park Hyatt Washington, D.C. this November.
 With Virginia becoming one of the Americas’ most active hubs for subsea connectivity and the most transatlantic cables being anchored at Virginia beach, the area is the digital port of the region with excellent opportunities for doing business with the subsea industry.

-Subsea Americas will see the return of the Women in Subsea Initiative.
+Subsea Americas saw the return of the Women in Subsea Initiative.
 Women in Subsea is a dedicated interactive workshop tasked with the overarching objective to create an environment that encourages knowledge sharing, promoted diversity and encourages a trading of skills.

 There is a disconnect between the needs of the cable companies and those of the hyperscalers when it comes to approaching a new project.